Core Registration & Core Policy

-After this date students MAY NOT drop their Core classes.
+After this date students MAY NOT drop or change sections of their Core classes.
 Students with questions and concerns should see their academic advisers.
 This Core Drop Date happens much earlier than the regular drop date, so it is imperative that students keep this deadline in mind as they work out their schedules.

 Prospective science majors who in their first year are enrolled in: Literature Humanities, a Mathematics course, a language course at the Elementary II level or above and one of the following science major sequences:

 may petition the Committee on Science Instruction to postpone taking Frontiers until their sophomore year.
 Students wishing to do so should go to the Office of the Dean, 208 Hamilton Hall.

 Students enrolled in Lit Hum and CC in the Fall will have their registration automatically rolled over into the Spring semester by the Registrar.
 Students wishing to switch sections of Lit Hum and CC in the Spring may do so through the regular petition process (see above).

 Students who did not take Frontiers in the fall will be automatically registered for the lecture (SCNC 1000) in the spring.